robashton/blog/input/pages/My relationship with SOLID - Starting with S/content.markdown

 Perhaps this is because they're easier to conceptualise, and easy to write frameworks and patterns for so we can feel productive in our day job - but this is really not as it should be.

+What do I mean by horizontal?
+"I'm going to have a layer of controllers, a layer of validation, a layer of services, a layer of business logic,and a layer of data access"

+What do I mean by vertical?
+"I'm going to write a feature to to manage the availability of books in this library"

-Frameworks like ASP.NET MVC don't help us with this and their by-default grouping of horizontal concerns across a project, it makes it too easy to muddle the verticals and separate the horizontals.
+Frameworks like ASP.NET MVC don't help us with this and their by-default grouping of horizontal concerns across a project, it makes it too easy to carry on grouping the horizontal concerns across a large project and pretend we have a nice clean architecture because we have folders to put things on.

 *Your relationship with state*